14 Integral relations of a single-phase atmosphere

 \[ \begin{align} \APE &\approx C + \frac{Ac^{(p)2}}{gp_0^{R_d/c^{(p)}}\left(c^{(p)} + R_d\right)}\int_{\newoverline{\theta_S}}^\infty\newoverline{p\left(\theta\right)^{1 + \frac{R_d}{c^{(p)}}}} - \newoverline{p\left(\theta\right)}^{1 + \frac{R_d}{c^{(p)}}}d\theta\nonumber\\ &= C + \frac{Ac^{(p)}}{gp_0^{R_d/c^{(p)}}\left(1 + \frac{R_d}{c^{(p)}}\right)}\int_{\newoverline{\theta_S}}^\infty\newoverline{p\left(\theta\right)^{1 + \frac{R_d}{c^{(p)}}}} - \newoverline{p\left(\theta\right)}^{1 + \frac{R_d}{c^{(p)}}}d\theta\nonumber\\ &= C + \frac{A}{\Gamma_dp_0^{\chi}\left(1 + \chi\right)}\int_{\newoverline{\theta_S}}^\infty\newoverline{p\left(\theta\right)^{1 + \chi}} - \newoverline{p\left(\theta\right)}^{1 + \chi}d\theta \end{align} \]

 with the dry adiabatic temperature gradient $\Gamma_d = g/c^{(p)}$ and the abbreviation $\chi \coloneqq \frac{R_d}{c^{(p)}}$.
-One notes $p = \newoverline{p} + p'$, so the Taylor expansion applies
+One writes $p = \newoverline{p} + p'$; the Taylor expansion then holds

 \[ \begin{align} p^{1 + \chi} = \newoverline{p}^{1 + \chi} + \left(1 + \chi\right)\newoverline{p}^{\chi}p' + \frac{1}{2}\chi\left(1 + \chi\right)\newoverline{p}^{\chi-1}p'^2 + \dotsc \end{align} \]